 Matthew has worked with Amnesty International, Fairtrade Foundation, University of Liverpool, Greenpeace, 38 Degrees, The Scarman Trust, Campaign against the Arms Trade, Centre for Alternative Technology, Co-operatives UK and Friends of the Earth.
 He is a member of the Rhizome Cooperative- a coop specialising in conflict resolution, consensus building and facilitation of contentious issues.

-A unique day of interactive and participatory learning to build your confidence as facilitator or workshop leader.
+A unique day of interactive and participatory learning to build your skills and confidence as a facilitator, meeting organiser or workshop leader.

 This will be unlike training you’ve experienced before – you’ll be challenged, engaged and hopefully excited while experiencing the power of deep facilitation.